FrancescoPaoloL/mock-dashboard-project/README.md

 # Mock dashboard project
 This is just an example project created as part of an experiment with Azure, Node.js, and EJS.
-It’s not intended for production use, but rather to explore and test how these technologies work together.
+It’s intended to explore and test how these technologies work together.

 ## Languages and Tools
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)